Child-Parent Home Tutoring Program

 The Child-Parent Home Tutoring Program consists of several components:

-Tutoring Lessons: Each week, children receive direct instruction from a volunteer during a one-on-one lesson.
-Volunteers are trained to teach children school-readiness skills* using a Learner Guided approach that motivates children to make deliberate decsions about their learning.
+Tutoring Lessons: Each week, children receive direct instruction from a volunteer Role Model during a one-on-one lesson.
+Role Models are trained to teach children school-readiness skills* using a Learner Guided approach that motivates children to make deliberate decsions about their learning.
 Parents participate in every lesson to unlock their understanding of how to nurture their children's potential.

-Home Library: Every child receives 56 donated books, which volunteers select based on the child's interests.
-Volunteers read the books with children and their parents during lessons.
+Home Library: Every child receives 56 donated books, which Role Models select based on their Learner's interests.
+Role Models read th books with children and their parents during lessons.

 Family Reading: To put to practice what they learn during lessons, parents are required to read with their children at least 5 days a week.